River Cruises with Thames River Sightseeing

 Please note our sailing times can vary due to the weather, tides & traffic on the River.

-Thames River Sightseeing operate daytime cruises between Westminster Pier, St. Katharine Pier & Greenwich Pier.
-Between April & October Thames River Sightseeing also operate cruises through the Thames Barrier.
+Thames River Sightseeing operate services between Westminster Pier, Embankment Pier, Festival Pier, Bankside Pier, St. Katharine Pier & Greenwich Pier.

 Please note our sailing times can vary due to the weather, tides & traffic on the River.